 DAY 9: Dive into the Waters off Capri

-DAY 10: Transfer to Naples with Visit to Pompeii
+DAY 10: Transfer to Naples with Visit to Pompeii and Lunch in Wine-Producing Villa

 Your private driver will pick you up at your hotel: destination Pompeii.
 With its intact streets and buildings, many two stories tall, Pompeii provides a window on the life of Rome in its heyday.
 Whether wealthy citizens who owned airy homes with vivid wall frescoes and landscaped courtyards, or working folk who resided in multi-family residences, ate “fast food” on the go, and bathed in public facilities, they all lived in the shadow of Mt.
 Vesuvius.
 After lunch at a wine-producing villa on the volcano, you will be driven to your hotel in nearby Naples.

-DAY 11: Tour of Naples
+DAY 11: Introductory Walking Tour of Naples

 Your private tour of Naples begins at the beautiful hilltop Museo Capodimonte, home to southern Italy’s best collection of Renaissance paintings, including masterpieces by Raphael, Titian, Caravaggio, and El Greco.
 After lunch in the city that invented pizza, you’ll be introduced to Naples’s grittier side and get to show your chops against the locals in a Vespa-dodging, laundry-flapping, slice-of-life walking tour through the heart of a chaotic, memorable city that could call New York "chump."

-DAY 12: More of Naples
+DAY 12: Private Tour of the Archeological Museum in Naples

 Naples dates back to the second millennium B.C. and thus possesses centuries of fascinating art and architecture.
 You’ll begin with a visit to the serene Cappella Sansevero, home of some amazingly lifelike, detailed marble sculptures.
 The tour continues at the National Archeological Museum, which houses the physical treasures unearthed from Pompeii.
 Then, prepare to be dazzled by the Farnese collection, including the Farnese Bull, the largest single sculpture ever recovered from antiquity, a larger-than-life riot of animal, human, and divine that was adored and painstakingly restored by Michelangelo.
 Armed with the confidence and street smarts you’ve learned from your guide, you are free in the afternoon to wander the city.